Joel Johnson (footballer)

-Joel Johnson Alajarín (born 20 September 1992) is a Liberian footballer who plays as a right-back for USL League One club Charlotte Independence.
+Joel Johnson Alajarín (born 20 September 1992) is a professional footballer who plays as a right-back for USL League One club Westchester SC.
+Born in Spain, he represents the Liberia national team.

 Club career

 Born in Torrent, Valencia, to a Liberian father and a Spanish mother, Johnson was a product of Valencia CF's youth system.
 He made his senior debut at only 17, appearing with the reserves in the Segunda División B and suffering relegation in 2010.

-On 8 March 2010, as both right-backs in the first team, Bruno and Miguel, were unavailable, Johnson made his first La Liga appearance, playing the full 90 minutes in a 0–0 home draw against Racing de Santander.
+On 8 March 2010, as both right-backs in the first team, Bruno and Miguel, were unavailable, Johnson made his only La Liga appearance, playing the full 90 minutes in a 0–0 home draw against Racing de Santander.
 Released on 30 June 2012, he went on to compete solely in the lower leagues, first with Real Madrid C and then with Real Jaén, both in the third tier.

 After a season with CD Buñol in the Tercera División, Johnson signed with USL Championship side Charlotte Independence on 6 April 2016.
 Six years later, he joined Hartford Athletic of the same country and league.

+Johnson returned to the Independence in February 2023.
+With the club having moved down to USL League One to better serve its youth players, he scored a career-best seven goals in the first season in his second spell, adding four assists.

+In January 2025, Johnson moved to new expansion third-tier side Westchester SC.